octopus-db/documentation/docs/source/data_tables.rst

 * BIOMEID -- Unique identifier (serial integer)

-* BIOMETYPE -- Name of biome
+* BIOMETYPE -- Name of biome.
+For available values refer to :ref:`global_biomeID_Fields`

 * PARENTID -- Is fkey.
 Refers to ordinally higher ranking "BIOMEID"

 * BIOMEDESCR -- A concise description of "BIOMETYPE"

-For available values refer to :ref:`global_biomeID_Fields`

 ..  _global_dbDOI: